joealden/corum-client/docs/2-design.md

 will be the following:

 * `filter`
-  * This expects an data type of 'Subforum'
+  * This expects a data type of 'Subforum'
   * The way I will be filtering the data is by the 'url' field on the 'Subforum' type.
   * This means that only the data that was posted on the subforum will be